Heartburn During Pregnancy

 - Multiple pregnancies (twins, triplets)

 - H. Pylori is a bacteria that has been associated with stomach ulcers.
 This is mentioned here more for information purposes for individuals who have had stomach ulcers associated acid reflux.
 This is not a routine test done for heartburn, though it may be of interest to individuals who have had chronic stomach pain/ulcers.
 (Discuss this with your physician, if you feel you might benefit from this test.)

 Since the hormonal and anatomic causes of heartburn during pregnancy cannot be avoided, the management of heartburn during pregnancy is by practicing prevention.
 Reducting esophageal sphincter relaxation and decreasing intrabdominal pressure.

-Reducing the relaxation of the esophageal sphincter is managed by avoiding foods that are known to relax the sphincter (even for those who are not pregnant).
+- Reducing the relaxation of the esophageal sphincter can be accomplished by avoiding foods that are known to relax the sphincter.

 - Citrus Fruit